Fraisedesneiges/cayu-backend/README.md

 > How did you achieve this?

 - [X] Eslint rules are checked for any pushed commit to develop or master branch. **[1 point]**
-> Please provide a link to the sample of Github Action logs (or similar).
+> <div style="color:green;">Please provide a link to the sample of Github Action logs (or similar).</div>
-> Implement Eslint, and make it run on every pushed and PR on main via Github Action, implement aswell husky to make it run on each commit.
+> <span style="color:#0080FF; text-decoration: underline;">Eslint configuration</span> : Make it run on every pushed and PR on main via Github Action, implement aswell husky to make it run on each commit.

 ### Automated tests